You must have administrator rights to access this feature.

 This feature may not be available in every package.
 Not sure if you have this feature or you want to learn more about it?
 Send us a message at email@example.com.

 Preventative Maintenance plans are used to prolong the service life of assets through proactive maintenance.
-Use this functionality to set conditional and/or chronological triggers that, when activated, automatically create the necessary follow-up tasks.
+Use this function to set conditional and/or chronological triggers that, when activated, automatically create the necessary follow-up tasks.
 The ability to create Preventative Maintenance plans is limited to Cartegraph Administrators only.
 Here’s what you need to know:

 Preventative Maintenance has four parts: